timescale/docs/timescaledb/index.md

 to successfully use and implement all of the powerful features for your next project.

+[:explainer bubble thinagamajig:](/install/:currentVersion:) with some text after it

 ### Overview

 In the **[Overview section][overview]** you'll find everything you need to know about the design